MoonOutCloudBack/SEPOA_PbRL/README.md

-# S-EPOA: Overcoming the Indivisibility of Annotations with Skill-Driven Preference-Based Reinforcement Learning
+# S-EPOA: Overcoming the Indistinguishability of Segments with Skill-Driven Preference-Based Reinforcement Learning

+This is the official implementation of S-EPOA (IJCAI 2025, [arxiv](https://arxiv.org/abs/2408.12130)).

 ## Requirements